 PPP Funder Terms

-The lenders will analyse the project and undertake considerable legal, technical, financial due diligence on the project.
+The lenders will analyse the project and undertake considerable legal, technical, and financial due diligence on the project.
 Key considerations include the allocation of risk, the obligations of consortium members, covenants, the capability of subcontractors and the security offered.
-They lender must at least be satisfied that every participant in the project is sufficiently strong, given the interdependent nature of each player.
+The lender must at least be satisfied that every participant in the project is sufficiently strong, given the interdependent nature of each player.

 Key considerations include planning, design, construction and completion.
-Generally no payment will be forthcoming until these are delivered.
+Generally, no payment will be forthcoming until these are delivered.
 The capacity and capability of the participating entities to deliver completion is critical.

 Operational risk arises in the context of ongoing payments based on continued compliance with the requisite standards and requirements.
 The lender will need to be satisfied that the payment mechanisms are structured so as to avoid tax withholding or deductions from the payments.

 A funder will wish to ensure that the payment or payments are not subject to the risk of deductions for underperformance.
-The funder might be concerned at requests for additional services.
+The funder might be concerned about requests for additional services.
 This may alter the structure of the risk and project.

 The funder will wish to assess the financial management and technical strength of the sponsors behind the project and key contractors.
 The consortium must have sufficient key minimum attributes.
 They must have the technical competence, expertise and resources to perform the project agreement.